compwright/authoramandabarber.com/_pages/music-lessons.md

 ### Tuition

-Tuition is $100 per month for four lessons and is non-refundable.
+Tuition is $100 per month for one lesson per week and is non-refundable.

 ### Cancellation Policy

 Please give 24 hours notice before cancelling a lesson.
-If life happens, and you have a flat tire on the way to a lesson or a feverish child prevent you from canceling before that 24 hour mark, we can schedule a make up lesson.
+If life happens, and you have a flat tire on the way to a lesson or a feverish child prevents you from canceling before that 24 hour mark, we can schedule a make up lesson.

 ### Family Involvement

 I love families.
-Parents and siblings of students are welcome to come along to lessons.
+Parents and siblings of students are encouraged to come along to lessons.
 There are two reasons for this.

 First, it’s important for parents to observe lessons so that they know how to help their children practice during the week, what they should be practicing, and how they should be practicing.